 55 South – 11th Hour Racing

 Mark Towill and Charlie Enright, co-founders of professional sailing team 55 South, believe in the importance of environmental sustainability and clean oceans, which they promote through the sailing industry and a large audience of sailing enthusiasts.
-While focusing on competitive racing towards their goal of entering the next Volvo Ocean Race (VOR), they also stepped up to champion clean oceans and build awareness of the growing issue of marine debris.
+While focusing on competitive racing towards their goal of entering the next Volvo Ocean Race, they also championed clean oceans and built awareness of the growing issue of marine debris.

-- 55 South completed a comprehensive sustainability assessment of their 2014-15 VOR campaign that will serve as the basis of a sustainability plan for 2017-18
+- 55 South completed a comprehensive sustainability assessment of their 2014-15 Volvo Ocean Race campaign that served as the basis of a sustainability plan for 2017-18

-- Speaking engagements including the 2016 Green Sports Alliance Summit and newportFILM’s screening of A Plastic Ocean*
+- They spoke at the 2016 Green Sports Alliance Summit and newportFILM’s screening of A Plastic Ocean*

-- Beach cleanups in hometowns Newport RI, Bristol RI, Honolulu HI and regatta destinations around the world, including the International Coastal Cleanup
+- Attended beach cleanups in their hometowns Newport, RI, Bristol, RI, Honolulu, HI, and regatta destinations around the world, including the International Coastal Cleanup

-- Partnership with Ocean Conservancy – Co-presentations and collaborative support on the issue of marine debris, including Trash Free Seas, the International Coastal Cleanup, and team 55 South
+- Partnered with Ocean Conservancy to present on and provide collaborative support about marine debris, including initiatives such as Trash Free Seas and the International Coastal Cleanup

 Co-Founder/Skipper, Charlie Enright, “After the last edition of the Volvo Ocean Race, both Mark I were proud of many of our accomplishments, but recognized there are improvements to be made and unfinished business to be settled.
 It’s going to be a tough road back to the start-line filled with training, racing and fundraising.
 We named the team 55 South to provide us with a daily reminder of Cape Horn, how epic it is and what it takes to get there.
 Getting there requires the support of our partners and sponsors and I am excited to have 11th Hour Racing as our title sponsor for 2016.
 As first hand witnesses of our planet’s marine debris epidemic we feel like we can bring value to an already amazing organization by spreading awareness and helping to source solutions.
 It was great to start a working relationship with 11th Hour during the Ocean Summit at the [Volvo Ocean Race] Newport Stopover and Mark and I are excited to continue the relationship into the future. ”